 ACT-IAC operates under the following principles:

-- Our mission is better government and government issues drive our agenda
+- Our mission is better government and government issues, and issues drive our agenda.

-- We will provide an environment of trust between government and industry that is earned and preserved by not allowing business development or lobbying in our activities
+- We provide an environment of trust between government and industry that is earned and preserved by not using our activities for direct sales or lobbying efforts.

 ACT-IAC Programs and Activities